🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 The Legal Status of Marijuana

-Despite recent changes in the drug policies of the United Nations — marijuana has been taken off the most restrictive schedule of controlled substances — weed remains illegal on a federal level.
+Despite recent changes in the drug policies of the United Nations — marijuana has been taken off the most restrictive schedule of controlled substances — weed remains federally illegal.
 Any activity connected to marijuana, be it possession, cultivation, sale, or transportation, is prohibited by federal law.

-That being said, individual states have the right to regulate marijuana within their territories.
+That being said, individual states have the right to create state laws that regulate marijuana within their territories.
 In addition, 17 states have legalized recreational marijuana, with more planning to hop on the bandwagon soon.

 It seems that federal decriminalization is here to come sooner than later, but until that happens, always make sure to check with the local marijuana laws when traveling between states.